You're fired? How Trump gets rid of people

 Businessman bravado

 Trump, according to longtime friends and White House officials, likes to act like he is a heavy when it comes to running his businesses.
-The President, in conversations between his staffers and people outside the White House, regularly asks how his staff is performing, joking that he will fire them if the he the answer is negative.
+The President, in conversations between his staffers and people outside the White House, regularly asks how his staff is performing, joking that he will fire them if the answer is negative.

 Trump did this publicly earlier this week when he joked in front of thousands of people at the Boy Scouts of America's National Jamboree in West Virginia that he would fire Health and Human Services Secretary Tom Price if he can't pass health care reform.